 - Increasing equitable access to basic education through the provision and expansion of classrooms and schools, strengthening of complementary elementary education, and upgrading facilities catering to children with special needs and hearing impairments.

 - Improving the quality of teaching and learning in primary, lower secondary schools, early childhood development and adult literacy centers.

 - Strengthening the capacity of the ministry of education in management and monitoring.

-Since its launch in 2014, the GPE program has achieved significant results despite the challenges encountered during project implementation:
+Since its launch in 2014, the GPE program has contributed to the following results:

-- Enrolling 20,881 adults in adult education services and complementary elementary education.
+- 20,881 adults were enrolled in adult education services and complementary elementary education.